-If you feel that you are unable to contact us or you feel your concerns have not been dealt with sympathetically enough, you can also speak to a member of the Ofsted Early Years team by telephoning 0300 123 4666.
+If the complaint is about myself, (Rachel Crossley) or you feel your concerns have not been dealt with sympathetically enough, you can also speak to a member of the Ofsted Early Years team by telephoning 0300 123 4666.
 This is the governing body for all preschools and whose code of practice we have to adhere to.